Growing Honey Rock & Tiger Melons at Home

 Raised Beds: A Melon’s Dream Home

-Once the nights were consistently above 55°F and the soil had warmed like bread dough in a sunlit kitchen, I tucked them into their forever home…a raised bed, freshly fed with compost and promise.
+Once the nights were consistently above 55°F and the soil had warmed like bread dough in a sunlit kitchen, I tucked them into their forever home, a raised bed, freshly fed with compost and some red wiggler worms I just got of Amazon.
+Yes, my husband absolutely thought I lost my mind around this point in time.

 Melons love heat, space, and well-drained soil.
-Raised beds give them all three.
-I spaced the honey rocks 18 inches apart, giving them room to sprawl without crowding.
+Raised beds give them all three, so I figured why not?
+I spaced the honey rocks around 18 inches apart, giving them room to sprawl without crowding.
 The tiger melons got a little more room, more space to roam, to vine, to grow dramatic.

 It felt right, letting these ancient and heirloom fruits tangle and sprawl under the open sky.
-I’ll guide them as they grow, sure.
+I guided them as they grow, sure.
 But I won’t force them into shape.

-Sometimes growth is messy.
-That doesn’t make it wrong.
+Sometimes growth is messy, but that doesn’t make it wrong.

 Why I Keep Doing This

 Growing melons, like anything real and alive, comes with no guarantees.
-Sometimes they rot.
-Sometimes they fail.
+Sometimes they rot, sometimes they fail, sometimes they get mildew and no matter what I try, they die.
 But sometimes, sometimes, they swell into golden globes, warm from the sun and dripping with sweetness.

 And even if they didn’t?
-I’d still grow them again.
-Because tending to something from seed to sun changes you.
-It teaches you to look closer.
-To breathe deeper.
-To celebrate tiny victories like the unfurling of a leaf or the first yellow blossom.
+I’d still grow them again, because tending to something from seed to sun changes you.
+It teaches you to look closer and breathe deeper and to celebrate tiny victories like the unfurling of a leaf or the first yellow blossom.
+Or, that’s my PTSD talking, I’m not so sure.

-Gardening is my therapy, my meditation, my rebellion against a world that wants everything now.
+Gardening is my therapy, my meditation, and my rebellion against a world that wants everything now.

 And melons, especially melons, are my favorite reminder that the sweetest things take time.